oresmus/oresmus.github.io/_posts/2015-11-10-OPSN-data-formats.md

 author: "Bruce Smith"
 tags: OPSN expr meaning data format protocol uitem udata uref universal
 cover:  "/assets/scloud2-1540x1155.png"
+cover-caption: |
+    A graph of location-independent expressions linked by cryptographic hashes, forming a "shared cloud"
-cover-caption: "universal expressions in a shared cloud (screenshot of prototype; click to enlarge)"
+    (screenshot of prototype rendering software; click to enlarge).
+    The image style is not meant for actual use, but to illustrate the data structure.
 ---